- Visa and Immigration Procedure in Japan

 - It was previously not compulsory to notify the change of employer to the Immigration office, the application for the "certificate of authorized employment" was optional, not an obligation.
 With the introduction of the new law, it is required to report the change within 14 days and there is a penalty for not doing so.
 The notification however can be submitted by sending the document by post.

-- A Resident Card is issued at the airport (Narita, Haneda, Kansai or Nagoya) if you enter Japan with a Certificate of Eligibility and the long term visa issued at the Japanese Consulate overseas.
+- A Resident Card is issued at the airport (Narita, Haneda, Kansai or Nagoya) if you enter Japan with a Certificate of Eligibility, and the long term visa is issued at the Japanese Consulate overseas.

 - For those who are already resident in Japan, a Resident Card will be issued at the next visa renewal or change of visa status.

 - New Resident Card is issued each time you renew or change your visa status.

 - Your current Alien Registration Card is valid until the next visa renewal / change of status, so there is no rush to have the new Resident Card made.

 - It is possible to have your new Resident Card issued at the Immigration office if you wish after July 9.